-London’s Northern Line to be partly closed in the New Year
+Mind the gap: part of London’s Northern Line to close from 15 January

 “These changes will help to address long-standing capacity issues at the station and make journeys through Bank easier, quicker and more comfortable,” says TfL.

+It warns: “There will be fewer Northern line trains between Camden Town and Moorgate.
+Many lines and stations across central London will be busier, especially around the City of London.”

-The work should create 40 per cent more space within the station, as well as step-free access to the Northern line for the first time at Bank and improved access to the Docklands Light Railway.
+The work should create 40 per cent more space within Bank station, as well as step-free access to the Northern line for the first time at Bank and improved access to the Docklands Light Railway.
 But since the work was planned, passenger numbers on the Tube have halved due to the coronavirus pandemic.

 Moorgate and Kennington are the only locations where trains can be turned around at either side of the Bank project work.

-TfL says services on the Charing Cross branch will be “enhanced,” while a new bus route between Oval and the City “will ensure that customers in south London are able to reach the area easily”.
+TfL says services on the Charing Cross branch will be “enhanced,” while a temporary new bus route between Oval and the City – number 733 – “will ensure that customers in south London are able to reach the area easily”.

-Prior to the crisis, the Northern Line was the busiest on the London Underground system.

-The connected Bank and Monument stations were among the busiest on the Tube network, with an average of one-third of a million passengers each day.

-The Northern line was also the busiest on the network with just over one million customers using it each working day.
+Prior to the crisis, the Northern Line was the busiest on the London Underground system, with just over one million customers using it each working day.

+A former London Underground civil engineer, Ian Robins, said: “Bank station has grown enormously in the last 50 odd years, from a narrow-platformed Northern and Central Line station with a subway connection to Monument station to a huge interchange with Docklands Light Railway.

+“All this has been a ‘shoehorn’ experience, juggling in 3D what is possible whilst keeping safety foremost.”

 Join our new commenting forum